workingDog/cyberstationFX/README.md

 Currently only **malware, indicator and relationship** are implemented.

 If a server/api root/collection has not yet been selected, a bundle of STIX objects can still be created.
-Such bundle is saved to local storage, such that it can be further edited later on and eventually sent to a TAXII-2 server.
+Such bundle can be saved to local storage, can then be further edited as desired and eventually sent to a TAXII-2 server.

 ![Stix objects](/images/stixobjects.png?raw=true)